dosanity/dosanity.github.io/webpages/Pewlett-Hackard-Analysis.md

 WHERE (to_date = ('9999-01-01'))
 ORDER BY emp_no, to_date DESC;
 ```
-Finally we counted the number of retiring individuals by their current titles which is stored in the `retiring_titles.csv`.
+Finally, we counted the number of retiring individuals by their current titles which are stored in the `retiring_titles.csv`.
 ```
 SELECT COUNT(title), title
 INTO retiring_titles